 Effective use of support

-Oman is a member of a number of significant international bodies, including the League of Arab States (1971), the United Nations (1971), the Organization of Islamic Cooperation (1972), the GCC (1981), and the WTO (2000), to name a few.
-The government works closely with international organizations such as the World Bank, the IMF, and regional Arab developmental and financial institutions.
-For example, in October 2022, the IMF concluded the Article IV consultations in Oman, which permit the surveillance of the country’s economic, financial and exchange rate policies.
+Oman is a member of several significant international bodies, including the League of Arab States (1971), the United Nations (1971), the Organization of Islamic Cooperation (1972), the GCC (1981) and the WTO (2000), among others.
+The government works closely with international organizations such as the World Bank, the IMF and regional Arab developmental and financial institutions.
+For example, in November 2024, the IMF completed the Article IV consultations in Oman, which allow for the surveillance of the country’s economic, financial and exchange rate policies.

 Oman maintains close relations and strategic partnerships with the United Kingdom, the United States and their Arab allies (especially Egypt and Jordan).
 The Government Communications Headquarters (GCHQ), part of Britain’s intelligence and security agency, bases its Middle East operations in Oman.
-In 2019, the United Kingdom and Oman signed a historic joint defense agreement.
-Regular renewals of military cooperation and facility access agreements with the United Kingdom and the United States have confirmed that “Britain’s oldest friend on the Arabian Peninsula” (in the words of a Times correspondent in 1974) remains heavily dependent on both countries.
+Regular renewals of military cooperation and facility access agreements with the United Kingdom and the United States have confirmed that “Britain’s oldest friend on the Arabian Peninsula” – in the words of a Times correspondent in 1974 – remains heavily dependent on both countries.

 Credibility

-Oman was a founding member of the GCC (established in 1981) and the Peninsula Shield Force and is a member of the League of Arab States.
-Furthermore, it was a founding member of the Indian Ocean Rim Association in 1997.
-Oman ratified the GCC security pact, which aims to foster security-related cooperation and mutual assistance, in January 2014.
-This agreement allows national security apparatuses to support each other in times of security disturbances and unrest.
+Oman was a founding member of the GCC (established in 1981) and is a member of the League of Arab States.
+It was also a founding member of the Indian Ocean Rim Association in 1997.
+In 2014, Oman ratified the GCC security pact, which fosters security-related cooperation and allows national security agencies to support each other in times of security disturbances and unrest.

-The significant economic influence of the UAE in northern Omani governorates (including Musandam), where many residents work in Abu Dhabi, al-Ayn and Dubai, has raised concerns in Muscat about its potential long-term impact on the allegiance of these regions.
-Oman-UAE relations have been further impacted by the political situation in eastern Yemen, where Oman, the UAE and Saudi Arabia have been competing for influence for a decade.
-Oman was the only GCC state not to join Saudi Arabia’s military campaign against Yemen’s Houthis in March 2015.
+The significant economic influence of the UAE in northern Omani governorates (including Musandam), where many residents work in Abu Dhabi, al-Ayn, Dubai, Sharjah and Ras al-Khaimah, has raised concerns in Muscat about its potential long-term impact on the allegiance of these regions.
 In 2018, Oman issued a decree prohibiting GCC nationals from owning property in a number of areas (including governorates bordering Saudi Arabia and the UAE), reflecting Oman’s concerns about its two neighbors.
-Since 2021, Saudi-Omani relations have taken a notable turn.
-In July 2021, Haitham’s first official trip abroad since assuming power was to Saudi Arabia, and Saudi Crown Prince Muhammad bin Salman was received in Muscat in December 2021.
-On this occasion, a direct road link through the Rub al-Khali desert, avoiding the UAE and providing Saudi Arabia with more direct access to the Indian Ocean, was officially opened.
-A few days later, while in Riyadh, Deputy Prime Minister Fahd bin Mahmoud Al Said commented that “there is no doubt that the GCC has not witnessed such harmony since years ago.”
-Saudi Arabia’s decision to withdraw its forces from the governorate of al-Mahrah in November 2021 was welcomed by Oman, which views it as part of its sphere of influence.
+In July 2021, Haitham’s first official trip abroad since assuming power was to Saudi Arabia.
+A direct road link through the Rub al-Khali desert – avoiding the UAE and providing Saudi Arabia with more direct access to the Indian Ocean – was officially opened in December 2021.
+Saudi Arabia’s decision to withdraw its forces from the governorate of al-Mahrah (Yemen) in November 2021 was welcomed by Oman, which views it as part of its sphere of influence.
 However, this decision is likely to increase pressure on Muscat to prevent violations of the U.N. arms embargo imposed on the Houthis.
+In a further sign of warming bilateral ties, the Muscat Stock Exchange and the Saudi Stock Exchange (Tadawul) signed an agreement in December 2022 to enable dual listings, allowing companies to gain access to both financial markets.
+In May 2024, a few days after the emir of Kuwait had dissolved the parliament indefinitely, Haitham made a two-day visit to the emirate as a show of support for the measures to quash Kuwait’s parliamentary experience.

 Regional cooperation